What is VET?

 Vocational Education Training (VET) is hands-on experienced training that gives students a nationally-recognised qualification.
 VET offers an extra qualification, practical training and competency based assessment, connected to the workplace.
 VET studies can contribute towards the VCE, VCE-VM and VPC studies.

 Avila offers on-campus training qualifications and we work with external operators to provide a myriad of other pathway qualifications that provide choice and freedom for students.
-The on-campus VET options are Sport and Recreation Certificate III and partial completion of Certificate III in Business.
+The on-campus VET options are Sport, Aquatics and Recreation Certificate III and Certificates I and II Hospitality.
 Read below to discover more details about on-campus and external VET options.

 Expression of Interest to Study a VET Certificate